 From December 1st, there is a Christmas market located in the centre of town, selling traditional items, textiles, crafts and decorations, perfect to bring home as gifts!
 Alongside this, mulled wine and hot chocolate is on offer alongside traditional Austrian delicacies that will be sure to warm your stomach!

-Set within the huge Espace Killy ski area, Val d’Isere has already seen snow this season (in early November!).
-You can be sure to get some great skiing over Christmas here; while it’s not the highest of the French resorts, it’s high enough, and has the added benefit of extremely impressive snowmaking facilities that can step in if needed.
+Set within the huge Espace Killy ski area, you can be sure to get some great skiing over Christmas here; while it’s not the highest of the French resorts, it’s high enough, and has the added benefit of extremely impressive snowmaking facilities that can step in if needed.

 What many families will particularly love about Christmas in Val d’Isere is that this is a resort that has maintained its traditional alpine charm, with wood chalets and stone churches.
 Decorations are abundant and children will love the huge Christmas trees, festive markets and live music through the town.